japila-books/spark-sql-internals/docs/spark-sql-debugging-query-execution.md

 ----

 | <<debugCodegen, debugCodegen>>
-a| Displays the Java source code generated for a structured query in <<spark-sql-whole-stage-codegen.adoc#, whole-stage code generation>> (i.e. the output of each <<spark-sql-SparkPlan-WholeStageCodegenExec.adoc#, WholeStageCodegen subtree>> in a query plan).
+a| Displays the Java source code generated for a structured query in <<spark-sql-whole-stage-codegen.md#, whole-stage code generation>> (i.e. the output of each <<spark-sql-SparkPlan-WholeStageCodegenExec.md#, WholeStageCodegen subtree>> in a query plan).

 [source, scala]
 ----